Djembe Repair

 Shipping Your Drum:

-If you are not in my area and still would like to discuss a repair involving shipping your drum: all repair charges are the same, and there is an added $20 handling fee per drum (this is due to the added work and time it takes to pack and ship).
-I suggest that you double-box your drum and/or make sure you pack it really well: enclose the drum in a waterproof plastic garbage bag, choose a strong corrugated cardboard box and use lots of padding inside.
-I will reuse this box and packing material when I return your drum, otherwise a new box and padding will be added to your total.
+If you are not in my area and still would like to discuss a repair involving shipping your drum: all repair charges are the same, and there is an added $25 handling fee per drum (this is due to the added work and time it takes to pack and ship).
+Make sure you pack your drum really well: enclose the drum in a plastic garbage bag, choose a strong corrugated cardboard box, use lots of padding inside so the contents don’t shift around, and tape it well.
+This may seem like common sense to some, but I’ve worked at UPS and believe me: a well-packed, sturdy box sustains the least, if any, damage.
+I’ve received way too many boxes with holes, gaps, and drums bouncing around to not feel compelled to mention: Pack it well, please!

 Other Types of Repairs: